m-Cho1/Minji-Cho/README.md

 Welcome to my GitHub page! <br>
 I am a full-stack developer background in Biology :microscope:<br>
 I love playing Animal Crossing on my nintendo switch, listening to music, and watch DIY fix home youtube tutorials :iphone: <br>
-Building and creating things with lines of code was very facinating, and it's how I got into the tech field! <br>
+Building and creating things with lines of code was very facinating, and that's how I got into myself in software development! <br>
 It all started with ``<h1>Hello World</h1>`` :grin: <br>
 My journey as a developer continues with trying out new tech and libraries!